Azure/Copilot-For-Security/Sample Prompts/Readme.md

 account name or alias.
 Search account name containing **_`<User full name>`_** or **_`<User first name>`_**
 - List the 10 most critical defender incidents.
 - Show defender incidents detected over the last 14 days and summarize the trends
-- - Show sentinel incidents detected over the last 14 days and summarize the trend
 - Write a report summarizing the investigation.
 Lead with a non-technical executive summary.
 Next provide the breakdown of the Defender incident report, the takeaways from the Sentinel Hunt, the Intune device state, and finally the threat intel summary